 Traditional Fashions from India Paper Dolls, by Ming-Ju Sun (2001).
 Written for kids.
 Includes two dolls and sixteen costumes.

 India and Sri Lanka (Cultures and Costumes), by Conor Kilgallon (2002).
-For kids.
+Easy reading.

 Eyewitness India, by Manini Chatterjee (2002).
 Written for kids.